kibotu/llm-windows-server/README.md

 .\run.ps1 -Stop                       # stop
 ```

-Re-running `run.ps1` is safe: Docker Compose recreates the container only when the
+Re-running is safe: Docker Compose recreates the container only when the config
-config actually changes.
+actually changes.
 Ctrl+C stops log streaming; the server keeps running.

----

-## `setup.ps1`
+### `setup.ps1` — setup + update in one

+Installs Docker Desktop, verifies GPU access, installs the latest Hugging Face CLI,
+pulls the latest llama.cpp image, rebuilds the usage-tracker proxy, downloads the
+model (via the `hf` CLI reading `HF_TOKEN` from `.env`), opens the firewall, and
+prunes old Docker layers.
+Idempotent — re-run it to update.

 ```powershell
 .\setup.ps1 [-Model qwen36|qwen35-9b] [-SkipModel] [-Clean]